McConnell Air Force Base: B-29 Superfortress production

 Other facilities at the airport, however, were meager.
 The field could boast of only one hangar and three small warehouses.
 No facilities were available either for troop housing or troop messing.
 No fuel storage facilities existed, and all such supplies were handled by commercial contract.

-A lease between the federal government and the city was concluded and on 1 March 1942, the AAF Materiel Center, Midwestern Procurement District (Materiel Command) was established at Wichita Army Airfield.
+A lease between the federal government and the city was concluded and on 1 March 1942, the AAF Materiel Center, Midwestern Procurement District (Air Materiel Command) was established at Wichita Army Airfield.
 As soon as construction permitted, the headquarters of the district was established in the administration building of the municipal airport.
 By the end of 1942, due to the growth and expansion of the organization it occupied practically the entire building save for a few offices occupied by the CAA and airline companies, while some activities of the district were housed at the Boeing Airplane Company Plant No. 1, in Wichita.Air Materiel Command's mission at the airport was to accept, service and coordinate the transfer of newly produced Boeing B-29 Superfortress bombers to other installations.
 In addition, Ferrying Division, Air Transport Command's 4156th AAF Base Unit (Air Base) was organized.
 The new base unit had the mission of servicing, dispatching, and maintaining transient and locally based aircraft.
 The working personnel were entirely civilian, with a few officers in supervisory capacities.

 On 11 October 1946, the 4156th AAF Base Unit was ordered to cease operations by the 30th of the month.
 Consequently, the remainder of October was spent in closing down operations and transferring property to Tinker Army Airfield, Oklahoma.

 On 15 November the field was officially transferred to the District Engineer, Seventh Service Command at Omaha, Nebraska who assumed jurisdiction over the field, pending disposition, while the 4156th AAF Base Unit was discontinued on the same day.
 All military personnel were absorbed by Headquarters, Oklahoma City Air Materiel Area (the successor of the Oklahoma City Air Technical Service Command).

 Wichita Airport was returned to civilian jurisdiction, and it remained so until 1951.